-In 2021, three of nine (33%) of our board nominees are women.
-No director nominees are indigenous peoples, persons with disabilities, or members of a visible minority (as defined under applicable Canadian corporate law).
-Four of Stantec's fifteen executive officers (27%) are women.
-Two executive officers are a member of a visible minority; no officers are indigenous peoples or persons with disabilities.
+In 2023, five of ten (50%) of our board nominees are women.
+Two nominees, Angeline Chen and Celina Wang Doka, are members of a visible minority (representing 20% of our board).
+No nominees are indigenous peoples or persons with disabilities (as defined under applicable Canadian corporate law).
+Three of seven (43%) of our C-Suite are women and two of seven (29%) are members of a visible minority.
+None are indigenous peoples or persons with disabilities.

 Diversity is represented at all levels of our Company.
-Although greater representation of Designated Groups on the board and in senior management is important to the Company's inclusion and diversity aspirations, the board does not believe that quotas or a set formulaic approach results in identifying and selecting the best candidates.
+Although greater representation of Designated Groups on the board and in senior management is important to the Company's IDE aspirations, the board does not believe that quotas or a set formulaic approach results in identifying and selecting the best candidates.
 While the Company has not established fixed targets for the representation of Designated Groups on the board or in senior management, we are committed to tracking and enhancing inclusion and diversity metrics in the organization.
-In 2021, two of the Company's five Named Executive Officers ("NEOs") are women: Theresa Jang, a woman and visible minority, is Stantec's Chief Financial Officer, and Catherine Schefer is Stantec's COO (Global).
+In 2022, two of the Company's five Named Executive Officers (NEOs) are women: Theresa Jang, a woman and visible minority, is Stantec's Chief Financial Officer, and Catherine Schefer is Stantec's COO (Global).
 The Company's broader executive team is also increasingly diverse.
-Susan Walter acts as executive vice president (Infrastructure) and in early 2021, Asifa Samji, a woman and visible minority, was appointed Chief Human Resources Officer.
+Susan Walter acts as executive vice president (Infrastructure), Susan Reisbord as executive vice president (Environmental Services), and Asifa Samji, a woman and visible minority, is our Chief People & Inclusion Officer.

 At an operational level, Stantec is committed to shaping a culture of opportunity where everyone can bring their whole selves to work in an environment that is welcoming, accepting, safe, and supporting.
-The Company's Inclusion and Diversity Plan sets out strategic initiatives for inclusion and diversity.
-Inclusion and Diversity Councils are now based in all of our major geographical locations -Canada, the United States, Continental Europe & the Middle East, Asia Pacific, the United Kingdom & Ireland, and Latin America -each council manages these initiatives and reports their progress directly to executive leadership, the CEO and the board.
+IDE Councils based in all of our major geographical locations-Canada, the United States, Continental Europe & the Middle East, Asia Pacific, the United Kingdom & Ireland, and Latin America-manage our IDE initiatives and report their progress directly to our Chief People & Inclusion Officer, who, in turn, reports progress to our full C-Suite and the board.
 Stantec also provides unconscious bias training to address unintended barriers to inclusion within our organization.

-Employee Resource Groups ("ERGs")-groups of colleagues who share a common diversity affinity or background-are supported by the Inclusion and Diversity Councils and focus on building awareness and appreciation for the various dimensions of diversity found among Stantec employees.
+Employee Resource Groups (ERGs)-groups of colleagues who share a common diversity affinity or background-are supported by the corporate IDE team and Councils.
+They focus on building awareness and appreciation for the various dimensions of diversity found among Stantec employees as well as opportunities for collaboration and networking.
 Everyone at Stantec is welcome to join any of our ERGs, they are open to all employees.
 ERGs include, among others, Women@Stantec, Pride@Stantec, BLK@Stantec (Black), IndigenousConnections@Stantec, Latinos@Stantec, Asians@Stantec, PWD@Stantec (Persons with Disabilities), and MAVA@Stantec (Military and Veterans Advocates).
-In 2021, we achieved a new milestone as we established our 67th ERG chapter by welcoming our Neurodiversity ERG in the UK.
 ERGs contribute to our Company brand as an inclusive organization, build our diversity pipeline, create greater depth in our talent pool, and strengthen diversity in our succession planning.